railsagency/rails_coding_quiz/README.md

   4. Add another side.
   5. Add your favorite gem to the project and improve on this application.

+## Known Issues
-NOTE: The HTML file will not work if you load it in your browser as a file (e.g. file://).
+  * The HTML file will not work if you load it in your browser as a file (e.g. file://).